TCA ALERTS!

 Special Education Paraprofessional

-Apply: To formally apply, please send a cover letter and resume to hr@twincitiesacademy.org and complete the application here or copy and paste the following link into a new browser: https://docs.google.com/forms/d/e/1FAIpQLScu7xwrpbusPdPSxIDV9CrelazWmCO_1dgSnNOWonxQjzGfdw/viewform
+Apply: To formally apply, please complete the application here or copy and paste the following link into a new browser: https://docs.google.com/forms/d/e/1FAIpQLScu7xwrpbusPdPSxIDV9CrelazWmCO_1dgSnNOWonxQjzGfdw/viewform

 Position Reports To: Assistant Director of Special Education, and through Assistant Director of Special Education to Executive Director and School Board